Women’s basketball routs Seton Hall Friday morning

 “I just think we were communicating at a efficient rate and we haven’t been doing that.
 We have been playing to personnel, which was great,” Kieger said about Marquette’s defense.
 “I’m really proud of our focus that hadn’t happened in prior games.”

 Marquette opened the game on 8-0 run and ended the quarter up 25-9.
-Danielle King was able to consistently get open on the weak side and cut to the basket, which helped her score eight points in the quarter.
+Danielle King consistently got open on the weak side and cut to the basket, helping her score eight points in the first quarter.

 The scoring spree continued in the second quarter.
 Marquette went into halftime up 55-26.
 The 29-point led was due to the Golden Eagles shooting an astonishing 69-percent in the half.
-Marquette was also aided by Isabelle Spingola, who was a perfect 3-for-3 from beyond the arc.
-Spingola would finish the game going 5-for-6 from three and leading her team with 21 points in just 18 minutes of action.
+Isabelle Spingola, who was a perfect 3-for-3 from beyond the arc aided Marquette’s shooting.
+Spingola finished the game going 5-for-6 from three and lead the team with 21 points in just 18 minutes of action.

 “Just cutting and getting open and obviously the guards they were setting me up really well,” Spingola said about the key to getting open looks.
 “I have just been working on my shot a lot, so I’m just happy it is falling.”